draftdev/startup-marketing-checklist/README.md

 ## How to use

-1. Fork this repository
+1. Fork this repository.

-2. Modify tactics as you see fit based on your project and customers
+2. Add, remove, or modify the tactics lists as you see fit based on your project and customers.

 3. Get to work!
-Each tactic is broken down into handy checklists, so you can keep up with which things you've tried and which you have not.
+Each tactic is broken down into handy checklists, so you can keep up with which things you've tried and which you haven't.

 4. Profit?
 I mean, that's the goal, right?

 ## Organization

 The [tactics/](tactics) directory contains a list of marketing tactics broken down by category.
 Some of these categories will be relevant to your project, and others may not be.
-Each list of tactics within each category will have items which are relevant and others which are not.

 Each list is meant to be **as comprehensive as possible**.
-Your job is to narrow down what works and what doesn't work for you.
+Your job is to **narrow down what works and what doesn't** for your project.

+If you have ideas that I _haven't_ included, please submit a [issue](https://github.com/karllhughes/side-project-marketing/issues) or [pull request](https://github.com/karllhughes/side-project-marketing/pulls).
+We can all benefit from the shared knowledge.

 ### Categories